 Three Different Ways to Name Your Blog or Website [Pros and Cons]

-If you’ve ever thought about starting a blog – or a website of any sort – you’ve probably run up against a pretty obvious problem.
+If you’ve ever thought about starting a blog – or a website of any sort – you’ll have run up against a major decision point.

 Choosing what to call your blog tends to be wrapped up in a whole host of other problems – like knowing what topics you want to write about and what sort of tone you want to use.